meatball133/crystal/exercises/concept/password-lock/.meta/design.md

 ## Learning objectives

-- Know of to define a union type
+- Know how to define a union type
 - Know how to use a union type
 - Know how to "unpack" a union type
 - Know how to use a union type in a method